Tag Archives: Amy Schumer

 Judd Apatow – The Return (2017).
 Judd Apatow, Mike Birbiglia.png

-In the Netflix Special Judd Apatow – The Return, Apatow, the writer, director and producer of some of my favourite comedies is returning to standup after 25 long years.
+In the Netflix Special Judd Apatow – The Return, Apatow, the writer, director and producer of some of my favourite comedies, is returning to standup after a 25-year absence.

 Judd Apatow – The return Release Dates: December 12th, 2017 (US) – Netflix.